|Module Title||PROGRAM DESIGN, DATA STRUCTURES AND ALGORITHMS|

 |Course delivery||Lecture||44 lectures|

-As well as providing a solid grounding in the major data structures and algorithms of Computer Science, the module stresses the development of problem solving skills through a number of programming worksheets.
+As well as providing a solid grounding in the major data structures and algorithms of Computer Science, the course stresses the development of problem solving skills through a number of programming worksheets.

 O() notation, growth rates.
-Measurement of execution time of some example programs and estimation of their time complexity.
-P and NP.
+Measurement of execution time of some real programs and estimation of their time complexity.
+Some examples of time/space trade-offs.

 An introduction to recursive thinking.
 Examples of recursion.